ycatsh/boring-fox/README.md

 </div>

 ## Features
 Boring-Fox offers a window with tabs-like buttons to organise its functionality.
 It has a range of helpful features designed to elevate your browsing experience.
-They are not cluttered and all over the place; rather, they're thoughtfully placed with the intent of keeping your browser distraction-free to boost productivity.
+They are not cluttered and all over the place; rather, they're thoughtfully placed with the intent of keeping your browser distraction-free.

 <br>